 It was invented by Parisian milliner Caroline Reboux in 1908 and became the defining hat of the ’20s.
 By the 1930s, the cloche had evolved into the coal scuttle hat with a deep and wide scooped brim.

 A kiss curl (or spit curl) was a strategically placed curl (or collection of curls) laying on the forehead or cheek.
 Curls softened a hard cut or added a touch of feminism, and could be seen below the brim of a cloche hat.
 Rumour suggested that the number of kiss curls equated to the number of times a girl had been kissed by different boys.
 Curls were set with soap, homemade gels or a shop-bought product.

 Slides were also worn to keep hair in place and for decoration.
 On waved hair, a slide would be used to keep the S-shape of a wave and to hold the hair off the face.

 Spanish mantilla combs were a fashion accessory in the 1920s – inspired by the Parisian trend for the combs.
 Ladies with long hair would use a mantilla comb to hold the hair in place (hair was worn up in a bun or chignon), as well as provide decoration.
 Mantillas could be made from materials such as Bakelite (an early plastic), tortoiseshell, ivory or silver, and came in a variety of designs, decorations and styles.

-The Tam O’Shanter is a traditional Scottish knitted hat (or bonnet) with a pompom on top that has been worn by both men and women for centuries.
-They started to be seen during WWI when the women who worked in the munitions factories formed football teams, and the Tam O’Shanter (or similar knitted hat) was simply part of the kit.
+The Tam O’Shanter is a traditional Scottish knitted hat (or bonnet) with a pompom on top.
+It has been worn by both men and women for centuries.
+They started to be seen during WWI when the women who worked in the munitions factories formed football teams, and the Tam O’Shanter (or a similar-looking knitted hat) was simply part of the kit.